-Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Students are required to purchase textbooks, personal hand tools, and personal protective equipment.
+Contact Information Information about these programs is available from the program chair at (505) 224-3793, the program director at (505) 224-3716, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+CONSTRUCTION TECHNOLOGY (GENERAL CONSTRUCTION CONCENTRATION) DEGREE (ALSO CARPENTRY CERTIFICATE AND FRAMING SKILL SET)